Wife Pays the Debt, But Should She Be Responsible?

 If you’re a wife paying your husbands debt, taking hold of your debt situation can be stressful, but extremely important for your future success.
 When large amounts of debt are accumulated, you begin paying hundreds to thousands of dollars every month on interest.
 This means you’re giving your hard-earned paycheck to the bank and other lenders, and really getting nothing in return.

-It’s time to reduce your debt, and save yourself from the extreme costs of interest, so you don’t have to worry about your spouse having to pay for your debt.
+It’s time to reduce your debt, and save yourself from the extreme costs of interest, so you don’t have to worry about your wife having to pay for your debt.

 The first step to understanding your financial status and making a plan is understanding your current budget.
 This takes account of all incomes and expenses being made at any given time between both wife and husband.

 Your budget is about more than just how much you pay per year, or per month.
 It’s important to break your budget into your pay periods.
 This will give you an idea of when you will have extra money, or when you’ll be more on the edge.